LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Introduction

-Most conventional MIL frameworks in CPATH built on the success of deep networks.
-As shown in Figure~\ref{fig:frameworks}, we compared three popular frameworks with our method.
-The attention-based framework uses gated attention mechanisms~\cite{ilse2018amil, lu_2021_data-efficient, li2021dsmil, chen2022pathomic, chen2022pancancer}, where the latent feature for classification is computed through matrix multiplying a bag-level attention map on the bag-level feature.
-Unlike these prior works that independently processes patches, vision transformers~\cite{dosovitskiy2021vit} have recently been applied to the CPATH problems to capture correlations across instances through multi-head attention~\cite{shao2021transmil, zhang2023attentionchallenging}.
-However, both prior approaches suffer from poor instance classification, as learning to classify at bag evel does not guarantee accurate learning at instance level~\cite{jang2024learnability}.
-It is also reported that bag-level classifiers typically tend to focus on few easier positive instances and fail to classify bags correctly when only harder positive are present~\cite{qu2022bidirectional}.
+Most conventional MIL frameworks in CPath are built on the success of deep networks.
+Due to the varying instance number, a pooling operation is commonly used in MIL to pool bag-level embeddings into a vector with fixed dimension.
+While maxpooling and average pooling are the most basic operations, the more successful techniques compute a weighted average of them by obtaining soft scores through various attention mechanisms.
+As shown in Figure~\ref{fig:frameworks}, we compared our new method with three popular frameworks.
+The attention-based framework uses gated attention mechanisms~\citep{ilse2018amil, lu_2021_data-efficient, li2021dsmil, wang2022scl, chen2022pathomic}, where the latent feature for classification is computed through matrix multiplying a bag-level attention map on bag-level features.
+Unlike these prior frameworks that independently process patches, vision transformers~\citep{dosovitskiy2021vit} have recently been applied to CPath problems to capture correlations across instances through multi-head attention~\citep{shao2021transmil, zhang2023attentionchallenging}.
+However, these prior approaches suffer from poor instance classification as learning to classify at bag level does not guarantee accurate learning at instance level due to the attention pooling operation that incorporates the hypothesis space for bag-level features into the instance predictions~\citep{jang2024learnability}.

-A promising strategy to provide instance-level supervision is knowledge distillation~\cite{hinton2015distillingknowledgeneuralnetwork} by computing the instance-level predictions from the bag-level classifier and using them as pseudo-labels for training a instance classifier.
-WENO~\cite{qu2022bidirectional} follows this strategy to learn bag and instance classifiers but it has three main limitations.
-Firstly, the distillation in WENO is applied at the image level rather than the embedding level, which requires training the image encoder, resulting in low training efficiency.
-Secondly, the teacher and student branches are optimised alternately, whereas higher efficiency and better performance are able to be achieved with self-distillation~\cite{zhang2022self_distillation} that distilling knowledge with only one network and allows simultaneous knowledge share between bag-level branch and instance-level branch.
-Thirdly, the thresholding parameter for selecting important instances is inflexible that being manually determined using grid search.